 7. Save Your Changes: Click "OK" to save your changes.

 Be careful when entering the DNS addresses, as macOS doesn't automatically check them for validity.
 Unlike Windows, which alerts you to errors, macOS allows you to enter incorrect addresses without warning.
 Double-check your entries to ensure they are correct.
+To verify, use scutil --dns in Terminal.

-📟 How to Change DNS Server on Router
+๐ฑ How to Change DNS Server Android

 Follow these steps to learn how to change DNS server on Chromebook: